ArmoredPony/moga/README.md

 *This crate was designed to solve a very specific problem which, in case of success, will certainly appear in this list.
-If this crate happens to be useful to you, please contact me and I'll be happy to put your repo on the list.*
+If this crate happens to be useful to you, please contact me, and I'll be happy to put your repo on the list.*

 ## Contributions

-Contributions are very welcome, be it another genetic algorithm implementation or an example of some problem solved with **MOGA**.Don't forget to write some docs and tests, and run *rustfmt* and *clippy* on your code.
+Contributions are very welcome, be it another genetic algorithm implementation or an example of some problem solved with **MOGA**.
+Don't forget to write some docs and tests, and run *rustfmt* and *clippy* on your code.

 ## License